Wafiq al-Samarrai

-Wafiq Ajeel Homood al-Samarrai (وفيق عجيل حمود السامرائي; 1 July 1947 – 29 August 2022) was an Iraqi general who was chief of the country's general military intelligence.
+Wafiq Ajeel Homood al-Samarrai (وفيق عجيل حمود السامرائي; 1 July 1947 – 29 August 2022), better known as Wafiq al-Samarrai, was an Iraqi military officer and intelligence chief who served as Iraq's chief of general military intelligence during Saddam Hussein's era.

 Military career

-Al-Samarrai served as the deputy of the Military Intelligence Director in 1988 during the Anfal Genocide, in the Iraqi Intelligence during the Iran–Iraq War and was appointed head of Military Intelligence Agency in 1990.
+Al-Samarrai served as the deputy of the Military Intelligence Director in 1988 during the Anfal Campaign, in the Iraqi Intelligence during the Iran–Iraq War and was appointed head of Military Intelligence Agency in 1990.

 Defection

 He defected in December 1994 and drove up to Kirkuk, then walked for 30 hours to cross the frontier into the Northern Kurdish enclave.
 At first he allied himself with Ahmad Chalabi, the leader of the Iraqi National Congress.
 They fomented a mini war in March 1995 between Kurdish groups and the Iraqi Army that went wrong when the insurgents failed to secure American military air support.
 Al-Samarrai moved to Syria and eventually made his way to London in 1998, where he headed an opposition group called the Higher Council for National Salvation which is based in Denmark.

 Following his defection, Qusay Hussein told senior Iraqi officials, including Ra'ad al-Hamdani, that al-Samarrai had been an undercover agent for Jalal Talabani and Iran since 1982.
 Former Maj.
 Gen. Mizher Rashid al-Tarfa al-Ubaydi of Iraqi Intelligence claimed that al-Samarrai fled because he believed he was about to be arrested.